 If you have questions, please contact our project administrator (Jamie Poindexter) at firstname.lastname@example.org

 4. Learn more about Genetic Genealogy from these web sites

 5. Expand your own DNA research using GEDmatch

 Comprehensive solutions for genetic genealogy and family tree research.
 This is a web site where you can upload your raw DNA data from any DNA testing company to find matches with people who used one or more company.
 Now you can find matches with those who didn't use a FamilyTreeDNA test kit.
 You can also upload your family tree GedCom from Ancestry, FamilySearch, MyHeritage, Geanet or other tree building web site or software.

 GEDmatch doesn't sell DNA testing kits.
 It is a place you can upload your ftDNA kit data and find matches with others who purchased kits from other DNA testing companies.

 Download your DNA test kit data from

-Download your family tree
+Download your existing family tree from

 Have questions about the PDA?